Engee documentation

 Yes

-# Surface roughness scattering temperature exponent — degree index of temperature dependence of surface roughness scattering coefficient
+# Surface roughness scattering temperature exponent — an indicator of the degree of temperature dependence of the scattering coefficient of surface roughness

 Details